AtsukiOsanai/pyrobot/robots/TurtleBot2/README.md

     options:
     - robot (str): robot name (turtlebot, myrobot, myrobot2, default: myrobot2)
-    - world_name (str): gazebo world (default: playground)
+    - world_name (str): gazebo world (default: sample)
     - use_sim (bool): If True, running with Gazebo simulation mode. (default: false)
     - use_lidar_slam (bool): Employing lidar slam. (default: true)
     - use_visual_slam (bool): Employing rtabmap visual slam. (default: false)
-    - mapping_mode (bool): If True, the mode to create the map for localization will run.
+    - mapping_mode (bool): Running the mode to create the map for localization will run.
                            False means localization mode and map --> odom /tf will be published by   localization node. (default: false)

+    You can select playground, actor, willowgarage, car_demo, sample, sample_dynamic, and citysim.
+    If your gazebo does not run up, please try the following command to set the gazebo path.

+        $ source /usr/local/share/citysim/setup.sh

+2. Launch the Rviz.

+        $ roslaunch turtlebot2_rviz view_navigation.launch

+3. Launch the teleop or Using 2D Nav Goal in Rviz for moving the robot.

+        $ roslaunch turtlebot2_control keyboard_teleop.launch

+   If you would like to use a joy, let's launch by following command.

+        $ roslaunch turtlebot2_control joystick_teleop.launch

+4. Launch hdl_graph_slam to create a global 3d map for localization.

+        $ roslaunch turtlebot2_navigation hdl_graph_slam_imu.launch

+5. Save the global 3d map.

+        $ rosservice call /hdl_graph_slam/dump "destination 'path/to/3dmap'"
+        $ rosservice call /hdl_graph_slam/save_map "utm: false resolution: 0.05 destination 'path/to/3dmap.pcd'"

+   Please choose an appropriate resolution.

+6. (Optional) Refine the 3d map by using the interactive slam package.

+        $ roscore
+        , and in another terminal,
+        $ rosrun interactive_slam interactive_slam

+   Regarding the usage, please see the author's [github page](https://github.com/koide3/hdl_localization).

+### Navigation with localization
+1. Launch main.launch without a prior map.

+        $ roslaunch turtlebot2_control main.launch use_sim:=true use_2dmap:=false robot:=myrobot2 world_name:=sample use_lidar_slam:=true mapping_mode:=false

+    options:
+    - robot (str): robot name (turtlebot, myrobot, myrobot2, default: myrobot2)
+    - world_name (str): gazebo world (default: sample)
+    - use_sim (bool): If True, running with Gazebo simulation mode. (default: false)
+    - use_lidar_slam (bool): Employing lidar slam. (default: true)
+    - use_visual_slam (bool): Employing rtabmap visual slam. (default: false)
+    - mapping_mode (bool): If false, running the mode for localization mode.
+                           "map --> odom" /tf will be published by localization node. (default: false)
     - use_2dmap (bool): Applying 2d occupancy grid map created from mapping pkg. (default: false)
+                        NOTE: We have not implemented the script to make a 2d OGM from 3d point cloud map.
-    - map_file (str): Path to the map yaml file. (default: turtlebot2_gazebo/maps/playground.yaml)
+    - map_file (str): Path to the map yaml file. (default: $(find turtlebot2_gazebo)/maps/playground.yaml)
+                      NOTE: We have not implemented the script to make a 2d OGM from 3d point cloud map.

-    You can select playground, actor, willowgarage, car_demo, sample, and citysim.
+    You can select playground, actor, willowgarage, car_demo, sample, sample_dynamic, and citysim.

-2. Rviz
+2. Launch the Rviz.

         $ roslaunch turtlebot2_rviz view_navigation.launch

-3. Teleop or Using 2D Nav Goal in Rviz
+3. Launch the teleop or Using 2D Nav Goal in Rviz for moving the robot.

+4. Launch hdl_localization.

-        $ roslaunch turtlebot2_control keyboard_teleop.launch
+        $ roslaunch turtlebot2_navigation hdl_localization_imu.launch 3dmap:=/path/to/3dmap.pcd

-4. TBA
+    options:
+    - 3dmap (str): Path to the 3d map pcd (default: $(find car_demo)/3dmap/sample_3dmap.pcd)

-## Navigation with rtabmap_ros
+## Navigation with rtabmap_ros (Not recommended, we don't check the followings yet)
 ### Create a rtabmap database and occupancy grid map.
 1. Launch main.launch without a prior map.